AMBarbosa/ecotrends/README.md

 Now let’s **download some variables** with which to build a **yearly time series** of ecological niche models for this species in this region.
-You can first use the `varsAvailable` function to check which variables and years are available, and then the `getVariables` function to download the ones you choose.
-Mind that the download may take a long
+You can first use the `varsAvailable` function to check which variables and years are available through the `ecotrends` package, and then the `getVariables` function to download the ones you choose (unless you want to use your own variables form elsewhere).
+Mind that the download may take a long time:
-time:

 ``` r
 library(ecotrends)